timescale/timescaledb/README.md

 ## Get started with TimescaleDB

 > **Important:** This script is intended for local development and testing only.
 Do **not** use it for production deployments.
-For production-ready installation options, see the [TimescaleDB installation guide](https://docs.timescale.com/self-hosted/latest/install/).
+For production-ready installation options, see the [TimescaleDB installation guide](https://docs.timescale.com/self-hosted/latest/install/) for local install options or try [Tiger Cloud](https://docs.tigerdata.com/getting-started/latest/) for free.

 ```sh
 curl -sL https://tsdb.co/start-local | sh
 ```

-See [other installation options](https://docs.tigerdata.com/self-hosted/latest/install/) or try [Tiger Cloud](https://docs.tigerdata.com/getting-started/latest/) for free.

 ## Quick Start